Narrow hallway ideas – 26 ways to elevate and open up an awkwardly shaped entryway

 (Image credit: Future PLC)

 There's simply no better place for family photos than the hallway – it's good for feng shui and instantly makes the space feel more personal and homely.
 Hang framed pictures all the way along the walls to keep the eye-line focused up, visually drawing the floor away from the ceiling.
-Elevate the ceiling height through clever tricks like this and you'll make a narrow hallway look wider
+Elevate the ceiling height through clever tricks like this and you'll make a narrow hallway look wider.

 Use this gallery wall idea along the full length of the narrow corridor space to help to elongate the wall and invite guests to have a nosey.
 Make the artwork of choice treasured family photos to make the space feel welcoming and cosy, rather than restrictive and soulless.

-10. Keep things organised with hooks and catchalls
+14. Keep things organised

 hallway storage hooks and bench